On the move: Home ownership today

 To buy or not to buy

-There is a lot to consider before purchasing a home — especially in the midst of a global health crisis.
+There is a lot to consider before purchasing a home — especially during the most volatile mortgage rates in decades.
 It’s important to keep your personal circumstances in mind, weigh your options and make an educated decision that is in your best interest.
+A financial professional can help you in this process and help create a clearer picture of your situation.